matijazezelj/oib/blog.md

 - **Traces**: Tempo with OTLP endpoints ready to receive spans
 - **Dashboards**: Pre-built Grafana dashboards for system overview, logs, and traces

 The whole thing runs in Docker.
-It's designed for homelabs but the patterns scale — this is the same stack running in production at companies you've heard of.
+It's designed for local development and self-hosted environments, but the patterns scale — this is the same stack running in production at companies you've heard of.

 ## What You Get